MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 |Sales Assistance  |Carry less inventory and close large ticket sales faster by using mixed reality to showcase any configuration or customization to your customer. |
 |Contextual Data Overlays  |Make pertinent and real-time data available when and where it is needed, enabling your employees to make better, faster, more informed decisions. |

-You can use existing documentation for the [First Party applications](hololens-requirements.md), or construct your own customized commercial scenarios.

 ### Learn about the [Common Deployment Scenarios](hololens-requirements.md):
 *   Start a [Cloud Connected](hololens2-cloud-connected-overview.md) device deployment
-*   Start a [Dynamics 365](hololens2-corp-connected-overview.md) device deployment
+*   Start a [Corporate Connected](hololens2-corp-connected-overview.md) device deployment
 *   Start a [restricted offline](hololens-common-scenarios-offline-secure.md) device deployment

 ### Deploying HoloLens devices using Microsoft tools and services